gabbyzyk/GEAR/README.md

 <img src="FIG/Fig1intro.png" width=100%>
 </p>

-*Figure 1: The GEAR pipeline, showcasing multi-semantic indexing, retrieval, re-ranking, fusion, and generation.*
+*Figure 1: The GEAR pipeline, showcasing multi-path indexing, retrieval, re-ranking, fusion, and xxs.*

 [cite_start]GEAR is a novel framework designed to enhance Retrieval-Augmented Generation (RAG) systems that leverage knowledge graphs.  [cite_start]It addresses key challenges in existing graph-RAG pipelines, such as the "semantic gap" and "inter-module misalignment," which can lead to inefficient and inaccurate retrievals.  [cite_start]By employing a multi-head architecture, GEAR interprets queries across diverse semantic spaces, fuses knowledge paths adaptively, and constructs coherent subgraphs that are precisely aligned with user intent.